Tod Goldberg: Career

 The Low Desert: Gangster Stories, a "Gangster Universe" anthology, introduces new characters and revisits those from Gangsterland and Gangster Nation.
 It received a starred and boxed review in Publishers Weekly, a starred review in Kirkus, a rave review in the Los Angeles Times, was named a top 10 book of Spring by Publishers Weekly, a top 20 book of winter by USA Today, and a most anticipated book of the year by CrimeReads.

 In September 2023, his novel Gangsters Don't Die, the concluding volume in the Gangsterland trilogy, was released.
 It was named a Southwest Book of the Year, an Amazon Best Book of the Year, and a CrimeReads Notable Book of The Year, among many other honors.

 In fall 2024, Eight Very Bad Nights, a collection of Hanukkah Noir that he edited, was released by Soho Press, and included stories by him, his brother Lee Goldberg, and authors Ivy Pochoda, David Ulin, Gabino Iglesias, James D.F.
 Hannah, Nikki Dolson, Jim Ruland, Stephanie Leder, J.r.
 Angella, and Liska Jacobs.
 In March 2025, the International Thriller Writers announced that Leder's story was a finalist for the Best Short Story Thriller Award and was selected for Best American Mystery & Suspense.
 Goldberg was also selected for Best American Mystery & Suspense for his story "A Dog's Year" from the anthology The Killing Rain.
 Previously, Goldberg was selected for the 2022 edition of Best American Mystery & Suspense for his story "A Career Spent Disappointing People" (retitled "The Royal Californian" in The Low Desert).
 Goldberg also received Distinguished Story recognition in Best American Mysteries 2009 for his story "Mitzvah" from Las Vegas Noir and in Best American Mystery & Suspense 2024 for his story "Paladin" from Playing Games, edited by Lawrence Block.

-His next book, "Only Way Out," will be released by Thomas & Mercer in fall of 2025.
+In fall of 2025, Thomas & Mercer released Goldberg's latest novel, "Only Way Out," to rave reviews, including a starred review in Kirkus.
+The book was an Amazon First Reads selection for the month of November, making it an instant bestseller.
+In 2026, it was named a finalist for the Los Angeles Times Book Prize.
+Also in 2026, his essay "At the Knee," which first appeared in Alta, was honored by the American Society of Journalists and Authors.

 In addition to his fiction, Goldberg has served as a book and cultural critic for several weekly newspapers in Las Vegas, including the Mercury, CityLife, and The Weekly, earning five Nevada Press Association Awards.
 He has also written for USA Today, the Los Angeles Times, and the Los Angeles Review of Books, among many others.